dasmuli/cstatecharts/README.md

   like good encapsulation, too, I think.
 * Maybe change some complex macros into function calls.
 * Better readable output for dot files.
 Messy right now.
+* Non-history statemachine exit and general exit behaviour is not defined.

 ## Help